vda-lab/vda-lab.github.io/jobs.md

 navigation_weight: 5
 color: "#f4cae4"
 ---
+We don't have specific open positions available at the moment.
+However, we do welcome inquiries regarding PhD or postdoc research if these address major questions in visual data analysis (e.g. visual design, computational or perceptual scalability, interaction with the expert user).
+In case of a good fit we can apply for specific funding for this.

+{% comment %}

 ## :: Scientific programmer in data visualisation ::

 Although different generic data visualisation tools exist (such as Tableau and Spotfile), there is a specific need for custom visualisation (eg hive plots, horizon charts, and plots that incorporate domain-specific information) when working with complex datasets.
 In this project we will build a **framework for creating custom visualisations and combining these in a dashboard-setting**.
 The aim is to create the necessary **front- and backend** to allow for (1) easily creating and incorporating new visual modules (conceptually similar to https://github.com/jandot/bio-graphics), (2) combining these visual modules in a single interface, and (3) incorporating a biological ontology which links biological concepts to features in the visuals.